-Plans for FY 2011 and FY 2012
+Plans for FY 2012

-Over the coming year and a half, colleges and universities with degree programs that do not comply with the 60/120 legislation or Chancellor's procedures will be:
+Over the coming year, colleges and universities with degree programs that do not comply with the 60/120 legislation or Chancellor's procedures will be:

-- 1. Working together with similar programs to complete and submit Group Waiver applications by December 31, 2011, or - Working to redesign programs to reduce the credit length to 60/120 by June 29, 2012.
+- 1. Completing work on pending waiver applications; and - 2.
+Redesigning programs to reduce the credit length to 60/120 by June 29, 2012.